tarantool/doc/doc/book/administration.rst

 Server administration
 ********************************************************************************

-Typical server administration tasks include starting and stopping the server, reloading configuration, taking snapshots, log rotation.
+Typical server administration tasks include starting and stopping instances of the server, reloading configuration, taking snapshots, log rotation.

 .. _administration-using_tarantool_as_a_client: